Updated: Aug 26, 2021

 Stay connected with family and friends - schedule in VC’s, phone calls and if you are on your own, doing some outdoor exercise with another person (socially distanced of course).

-If you want to reach out, receive some further healthy lifestyle tips or suffer from digestive issues or hormonal imbalance, I'm offering free 20 minute consultations - book now.
+If you want to reach out, receive some further healthy lifestyle tips or suffer from digestive issues or hormonal imbalance, I'm offering free 20 minute consultations.

 Registered Nutritional Therapist